New reforms aim at more democratic, prosperous Turkey, Communications Director Altun says

 “The EU has to overcome its stalemate on Turkey in the light of long-term common interests and without any discrimination.
 The next big move for the EU economy, politics and foreign policies would be Turkey’s full membership in the bloc,” Altun underlined, saying that the president has placed emphasis on the EU process since the beginning.

-He noted that significant developments regarding the EU have taken place since 2002, when the AK Party won the elections, while the most important reform packages were accepted in this period.
+He noted that significant developments regarding the EU have taken place since 2002, when the AK Party came to power, while the most important reform packages were accepted in this period.

 Turkey is one of the countries with the longest history with the union, including the longest process of negotiations.
 The country signed an association agreement with the EU in 1964, which is usually regarded as a first step to eventually becoming a candidate.
 Applying for official candidacy in 1987, Turkey had to wait until 1999 to be granted the status of a candidate country.
 Turkey has been reportedly preparing a new initiative to accelerate the accession process to the EU.
 Accordingly, Turkey will complete regulations for six more chapters, including the fight against terrorism.